YagoLopez/metaphasejs-react-demo/README.md

 ## Why

 - State management is an issue solved decades ago in server-side environments using transactional and relational databases.
 This is not the case of client-side apps (browser) where it has remained unsolved until the advent of libraries/patterns like Redux/Flux
-- Client-state managers based on Flux architecture produce verbose and complicated code (inmutability adds levels of indirection and hence complexity) and they are basically reinventing the wheel trying to recreate a sort of in-browser database
+- Client-state managers based on Flux architecture produce verbose and complicated code (inmutability adds levels of indirection and therefore complexity) and they are basically reinventing the wheel trying to recreate a sort of in-browser database
 - Store in Redux is essentially a big key-value object which is not appropiate for nested and relational data
 - There are other client databases like IndexDB, LovefieldDB, etc. but they are complicated (callbacks, asynchrony) or very elementary (localStorage)
 - The intention of MetaphaseJS is to apply the same server-side state management techniques to client-side apps.